-5. Significant Governance Issues / Areas for Improvement - 2021/2022

-- 5.1 No significant governance issues have been identified during 2021/2022 - 5.2 Table 2 below details the actions required to deliver the improvements identified from the reviews carried out during 2021/2022 of the effectiveness of the Council's governance arrangements:
+- 5. Significant Governance Issues / Areas for Improvement 2022/23 - 5.1 No significant governance issues have been identified during 2022/23 - 5.2 Table 2 below details the actions required to deliver the improvements identified from the reviews carried out during 2022/23 of the effectiveness of the Council's governance arrangements:

-Table 2 - Corporate Governance Action Plan - 2021/2022
+Table 2 - Corporate Governance Action Plan - 2022/23 AGS

-Ref Source Action Lead officer Target Completion Date 1 Corporate Governance Action Plan - 2020/2021 To review Financial Regulations and finance related sections of the Council's Constitution with the aim of combining into one document.
-Financial Services Manager 31 March 2023 2 Corporate Governance Action Plan - 2020/2021 To implement the effective use of data analytics corporately Jeanette Marples 31 December 2022 3 Corporate Governance Action Plan - 2020/2021 To ensure that "Related Party Transaction" forms are completed by all Members by the prescribed deadline Sarah Hall 31 March 2023 4 Corporate Governance Review - 2021/2022 To ensure full compliance with the Transparency Code 2015 Thomas Moulsdale 30 September 2022 5 Corporate Governance Review - 2021/2022 To develop departmental risks and opportunities registers Adrian Pullen 31 July 2022
+Ref Source Action Lead officer Target Completion Date 1 Corporate Governance Action Plan - 2021/22 To review Financial Regulations and finance related sections of the Council's Constitution with the aim of combining into one document.
+Financial Services Manager & Corporate Assurance Manager 24 November 2023 2 Corporate Governance Action Plan - 2021/22 To implement the effective use of data analytics corporately ICT Development Manager 24 November 2023 3 Corporate Governance Action Plan - 2021/22 & Corporate Governance Review - 2022/23 To ensure that "Related Party Transaction" forms are completed by all Members by the prescribed deadline by reviewing the current system and considering additional ways of returning the forms Financial Services Manger & Democratic Services Manager 26 January 2024 4 Corporate Governance Action Plan - 2021/22 & Corporate Governance Review - 2022/23 To develop departmental risk registers Corporate Assurance Manager 15 September 2023 5 Assessment of compliance with CIPFA's Statement on the "Role of the Chief Financial Officer" To implement all agreed actions from the External Quality Assessment of Internal Audit Corporate Assurance Manager 21 July 2023